 No!
 You are most fertile during the 2 – 3 days before ovulation.
 This means that for many women, the most fertile days occur before the ovulation test even turns positive.
 If you always wait for an ovulation test to have sex, you could be missing some of your best days for getting pregnant on your personal fertility calendar.

 If you know how to track your vaginal discharge—also known as your cervical mucus—you can usually get earlier warning of ovulation than ovulation tests will give you.

-What time of day should I test?
+What is the best time of day to take an ovulation test?

 - Don’t drink excessive fluids before testing.

 - Try not to urinate for at least four hours before testing.

 When in my cycle should I start testing?

 That depends on which type of test you’re using.
 Certain kinds of digital LH tests work by measuring changes in hormone levels from your personal baseline.
 In order to use these digital tests properly, you need to start testing before your LH surge begins.
 Follow the directions on the package insert to determine what day of your cycle, depending on your average cycle length, to start testing.